conceptofproof/conceptofproof.github.io/_posts/2016-07-04-first-time-arduino.md

 published: true
 ---

 I remember the excitement when learning how logic gates and flip flops work in school, it's been a while since then so decided to try re-kindle the magic by learning how to program Arduino.
-I originally chose the Raspberry Pi to learn but it only became a proxy for our media hub, therefore I'm deciding to go down the microelectronics route and adopt an unsuspecting [Arduino Uno](https://www.arduino.cc/en/Main/ArduinoStarterKit) (_recommended for entry level and with the starter kit which includes hundreds of LEDs, resistors, capacitors, a breadboard, jump wires, battery snaps etc_).
+I originally chose the Raspberry Pi to learn but it only became a proxy for our media hub, therefore I'm deciding to go down the microelectronics route and adopt an unsuspecting [Arduino Uno](https://www.arduino.cc/en/Main/ArduinoStarterKit) (_recommended for entry level, the starter kit includes hundreds of LEDs, resistors, capacitors, a breadboard, jump wires, battery snaps etc_).

 ### To revise some basic electronics: